 - Bitch in Sheep's Clothing: His charm conceals the fact that he is an irresponsible cad.
 It helps that what he feels for Marianne is genuine, he just feels for himself more than anyone else.

-- The Hedonist: He does whatever seems pleasurable in the moment.
+- The Hedonist: He does whatever seems pleasurable at the moment.
 In Devonshire, that's romancing Marianne.
 But it's also seducing the fifteen-year-old ward of Colonel Brandon, and marrying a rich woman so he can maintain his lifestyle.